 The Company operates within one business segment, the production and sale of pressure treated wood for several different product groups (described below).
-Wood treating facilities are located in the Canadian provinces of Nova Scotia, Québec, Ontario, Alberta, and British Columbia, and the states of Wisconsin, Washington, Pennsylvania, Virginia, West Virginia, and Kentucky in the USA.
-The Company also operates distribution centres in the provinces of Newfoundland and Ontario.
+Wood treating facilities are located in the Canadian provinces of Nova Scotia, Québec, Ontario, Alberta, and British Columbia, and the states of Wisconsin, Washington, Pennsylvania, Virginia, West Virginia, Kentucky, Indiana, Alabama and Louisiana in the USA.
+The Company operates distribution centres in the provinces of Newfoundland and Ontario, carries out crosstie recycling services at facilities in Alabama, Minnesota and North Carolina and distills coal tar and distributes products from that process at its Memphis, Tennessee distillery.

-4.2 DESCRIPTION OF PRODUCT GROUPS
+4.2 DESCRIPTION OF PRODUCT GROUPS AND SERVICES